If you ever:

 Credential Value = Priceless!

-THE VALUE OF ALL OF THE ABOVE IS $5341
+TOTAL VALUE OF ALL YOU GET IN THIS PROGRAM IS $5341

 or 10 easy payments of $275